 June 16, 2021 •DJ Team

-Making content pillars means building a search engine optimization (SEO) strategy based on interconnected webs of content of varying lengths that follow specific interlinking strategies.
+Creating an SEO Pillar means building a search engine optimization (SEO) strategy based on interconnected webs of content of varying lengths that follow specific interlinking strategies.

-What is the content pillar template for a strategy that achieves results?
+What is the pillar page template for a strategy that achieves results?
 We’ll start by defining this innovative content marketing structure for what it is, then share tips about how to craft content that is unique to your brand propositions and audience interests.

 What Is Content Pillar Strategy?